lindegroup/autopkgr/README.md

 ![autopkgr_logo.png](doc-images/autopkgr_logo.png)

-AutoPkgr is a free Mac app that makes it easy to install and configure [AutoPkg](https://autopkg.github.io/autopkg/).
+__AutoPkgr is a free Mac app that makes it easy to install and configure [AutoPkg](https://autopkg.github.io/autopkg/).__

 AutoPkg is an awesomely powerful tool for automating OS X software packaging and distribution, but it requires its users to be comfortable with command-line tools and methods.
 If you're not yet comfortable with the command-line, or if you just want to get AutoPkg set up from scratch quickly and reliably, AutoPkgr is for you.

-You can find the latest release [here](https://github.com/lindegroup/autopkgr/releases/latest).
+To get started, download the [latest release](https://github.com/lindegroup/autopkgr/releases/latest), [install](#installation) and [configure](#basic-usage) AutoPkgr, [search for and add](#searching-for-recipes) the recipes you need, and (optionally) [integrate](integrations) AutoPkgr with your software distribution tool.
+If you need help, check out the [Troubleshooting](#troubleshooting) section.

 ![divider](doc-images/divider.png)